 It’s reported that up to 35% of the people in the United States have varicose veins (the enlarged, twisting, bulging veins that are visible just under the skin).
 Although any vein may be affected, the veins in your legs and feet are more likely to become varicose because they are under more pressure.
-Dr. David L. Rollins and Dr. Vikram K. Rao, the top-notch vascular specialists at Northeast Ohio Vascular Associates in Willoughby, Ohio, offer comprehensive varicose vein treatment to patients from communities in the greater Cleveland area.
+Dr. Vikram K. Rao, the top-notch vascular specialist at Northeast Ohio Vascular Associates in Willoughby, Ohio, offer comprehensive varicose vein treatment to patients from communities in the greater Cleveland area.

 Veins, which are responsible for bringing blood back to your heart, have one-way valves that help keep blood flowing in the right direction.
 If those valves are weak or damaged, blood can back up and pool in your veins, causing them to swell.
 Over time, repeated pooling and swelling can lead to varicose veins, which are the swollen, twisted, purple- or blue-colored veins sitting just beneath the surface of your skin.
 The veins in your lower body are more likely to become varicose because working against gravity places them under more pressure.